UniPipe/openpipe/docs/1.0/plugin-devel.md

-# OpenPipe Action Plugin Development
+# Openpipe Action Plugin Development
 This document provides is a quick reference for developers planning to write openpipe  plugins.